 Your ecommerce platform will usually offer connections to a number of popular payment gateways.
 For example, BigCommerce provides 65 payment gateways integrations out-of-the-box serving more than 95 countries, as well as integrations for the most popular digital and mobile wallets.

 Additionally, you will want your POS system to integrate easily with your online store.
-When it comes to maximizing convenience, there are a number of great options for POS systems for ecommerce including Vend, Heartland Retail, ConnectPOS and Square.
+When it comes to maximising convenience, there are a number of great options for POS systems for ecommerce including Vend, Heartland Retail, ConnectPOS and Square.
 These can be integrated into your digital marketplace in a couple of minutes and sync with your brick-and-mortar inventory and checkout.

 Moreover, connecting your POS with your BigCommerce store allows you to see all of your sales metrics in a single dashboard.
 Keep track of sales performance, inventory and more across your online and offline channels without having to manage multiple tabs.